gubatron/sars-cov-2/README.md

 This way you can easily graph a time series of the total daily confirmed cases and total deaths in the US.

-It will also calculate a confirmed cases K (acceleration) to plug into exponential or logistic functions on the last column.
+It will also calculate dead acceleration (K, period=7) to plug into exponential or logistic functions on the last column.

 CSV Data has been obtained from Johns Hopkins University (JHU) Gitlab Repo: https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_daily_reports